wassimk/gh-navigator.nvim/README.md

 ### Usage

-Move the cursor over a sha, pr number, or word and execute the commands.
+Move the cursor over a sha, PR number, or word and execute the commands.
 The word under the cursor will be the argument.

 You can also call them with an argument. `:GHPR 1234` or `:GHPR c2d25b3` or `:GH refactor the actor class`